2026 FIFA World Cup

 Weaknesses

-Davies is still a fitness variable and was not ready to start the opener
+Davies is still a fitness question and may not start

 Model projection